elopio/docs/source/includes/_glossary.md

 A Market Creator is a user who created a [Market](#market).
 They are charged a small fee to make a new Market but can determine the [Creator Fee](#creator-fee) for [Settlement](#settlement) of [Shares](#shares) on that Market.
 Market Creators are incentivized to create popular Markets so as to generate the most amount of [Settlement Fees](#settlement-fees) for themselves.
 Other information a Market requires is the actual question being purposed, the type of Market, the number of [Outcomes](#outcome), [End Time](#end-time), and a [Topic](#topic).

+## Market Creator Mailbox

+A Market Creator Mailbox is an address that belongs to the [Creator](#market-creator) of a [Market](#market).
+All of the fees that a Market Creator can collect (whether as ETH or as tokens) get sent to this address, where the Creator can then withdraw them.
+Funds that are potentially refunded to the Market creator (such as [Validity Bonds](#validity-bond), [Designated Report No-Show Gas Bonds](#designated-report-no-show-gas-bond), and [Designated Report No-Show REP Bonds](#designated-report-no-show-rep-bond)) are also sent to the Market Creator Mailbox.

 ## Market Resolution

 Market Resolution is the process of [Finalizing](#finalized-market) a [Market](#market).
 [Designated Reporting](#designated-reporting), [Reporting Rounds](#reporting-round) and [Forks](#fork) are all examples of attempts at Market Resolution.